NotaKennen/Skypia-Verification-bot/README.md

     "redclientid" : "reddit-client-id-here"

     }

-4. also make a file called data.json with this code:

-{

- "logmodeconfig": "True"

-}

 (reddit passwords etc. are needed for the +reddit command to work, due to PRAW needing it.
 You can just make a burner account)